 The British government clarified that Bangladesh will continue to enjoy duty free benefits for the export of its products to the United Kingdom upon completion of the Brexit transition period.
 Bangladesh and the 46 other Least Developed Countries will not face any tariffs from UK once it is out of the EU.
-Low-income and lower-middle income countries will also benefit from lower tariffs compared to the UK Global Tariff, the UK’s Department for International Trade, Foreign, Commonwealth & Development Office said in a statement.
+Low-income and lower-middle income countries will also benefit from lower tariffs compared to the UK Global Tariff, the UK's Department for International Trade, Foreign, Commonwealth and Development Office said in a statement.

 The trade preference scheme will cover any eligible country that does not have their existing trade agreements transitioned into a new agreement with the UK.
 "Free trade helps businesses to grow, boosts the economy and creates new jobs.
 We are making sure that the world's poorest countries can continue to take advantage of the opportunities that free trade offers them," said International Trade Secretary Liz Truss.